Open-CMSIS-Pack/cmsis-toolbox/docs/YML-Input-Format.md

 [**CMSIS-Toolbox**](README.md) **> CMSIS Solution Project File Format**

-The following chapter explains the CMSIS Solution Project File Format (short form *csolution project files*), the YAML files that that describes the software of an embedded application.
+The following chapter explains the CMSIS Solution Project File Format (short form *csolution project files*), the YAML files that describe the software of an embedded application.

 **Table of Contents**